wolfskaempf/ga_statistics/README.md

 # ga_statistics
 Catering all the statistics lovers of the European Youth Parliament

 Welcome!
 We aim to provide a reusable GA Statistics app that can be used on any given session with any set of committees.
-It's completely open source and uses [Python](http://python.org) with the [Django Web Framework](https://www.djangoproject.com/).
+It's completely open source and uses [Python](http://python.org) in conjunction with the [Django Web Framework](https://www.djangoproject.com/).

 ***